Crack Sealing in Seattle

 Typical cracks filled by crack sealing

-SDOT’s 2014 Crack Seal Program plans to fill over 80,000 linear feet (LF) of pavement cracks.
+SDOT’s 2014 Crack Seal Program filled over 80,000 linear feet (LF) of pavement cracks.
 If you lined up all these cracks end to end, they would stretch over 15 miles.
 That’s about as far as the northern border of Seattle at Shoreline all the way south to the South Park Bridge.

 The impacts of crack sealing are minor compared to a repaving project, but there are some impacts.

 PARKING RESTRICTIONS: The work area covers from curb to curb, so parking will be restricted on both sides of the street during the day(s) of the crack sealing from 7 a.m. – 5 p.m.
 “No Parking” signs will be installed 72 hours prior to start of work.
 The parking restrictions are typically removed as soon as SDOT crews complete the maintenance work.

 SCHEDULE: Weather permitting, SDOT crews plan to start the crack sealing operation in early May.
 “No Parking” signs will be installed at least 72 hours prior to the start of work, which provides a good indication of the timing of the upcoming work.
 If you need more information regarding the schedule, please contact us.